Frequently Asked Questions

 What's the difference between your free content, Masterclass, and book?

-- Free YouTube videos: 358+ tutorials covering specific techniques and troubleshooting
+- Free YouTube videos: 350+ tutorials covering specific techniques and troubleshooting.

-- Microgreen Masterclass (paid online course): Comprehensive step-by-step training with structured lessons, business basics, and ongoing updates
+- Microgreen Masterclass (paid online course): comprehensive step-by-step training across 11 modules and 60+ lessons, with business basics and ongoing updates.

-- Becoming a Microgreen Master book: Written guide covering fundamentals, perfect for offline reference
+- Becoming a Microgreen Master book: a written guide covering fundamentals, perfect for offline reference.

-All are valuable—choose based on your learning style and needs.
+All are valuable.
+Choose based on your learning style and needs.
+For a full look inside the course, read Inside the On The Grow Microgreen Masterclass.

 Do I get lifetime access to the Masterclass?